Free Newsletter

 Dog Diarrhea

-Dietary lapses are just one of dozens of potential sources of doggy diarrhea along with viral infections, parasites, allergic, bacterial, and inflammatory disorders (scroll down for partial list).
-Veterinarians can begin honing in on the cause by classifying the diarrhea based on its duration, location, and severity.
-By learning the classification scheme, you, too can do some detective work.
+Dietary lapses are just one of dozens of potential sources of doggy diarrhea along with viral infections, parasites, food allergies or intolerances, bacterial infections, and inflammatory disorders (scroll down for partial list).
+Veterinarians can begin honing in on the cause of your dog's diarrhea by classifying it based on its duration, location, and severity.
+By learning the classification system, you, too, can do some detective work.

 • Overeating